wp-plugins/my-cdn/readme.txt

 * Rewrite your js, css and theme file's urls with your own prefix
 * Support excluding url patterns
-* Tested with SimpleCDn's Mirror bucket
+* Tested with SimpleCDn's Mirror bucket and Amazon CloudFront.

+Change Log:
+ Version 1.0: Tight up some regular expression.

 == Installation ==